-- competition in the nitrogen fertilizer businesses; - capital expenditures and potential liabilities arising from environmental laws and regulations; - existing and proposed environmental laws and regulations, including those relating to climate change, alternative energy or fuel sources, and the enduse and application of fertilizers; - new regulations concerning the transportation of hazardous chemicals, risks of terrorism and the security of chemical manufacturing facilities; - our lack of asset diversification; - · our dependence on significant customers; - the potential loss of our transportation cost advantage over our competitors; - our potential inability to successfully implement our business strategies, including the completion of significant capital programs; - our reliance on CVR Energy's senior management team and conflicts of interest they face operating each of CVR Partners, CVR Refining and CVR Energy; - · risks relating to our relationships with CVR Energy and CVR Refining; - control of our general partner by CVR Energy; - our ability to continue to license the technology used in our operations; - restrictions in our debt agreements; - · changes in our treatment as a partnership for U.S. federal income or state tax purposes; and - instability and volatility in the capital and credit markets.
+- competition in the nitrogen fertilizer businesses; - · capital expenditures and potential liabilities arising from environmental laws and regulations; - existing and proposed environmental laws and regulations, including those relating to climate change, alternative energy or fuel sources, and the enduse and application of fertilizers; - · new regulations concerning the transportation of hazardous chemicals, risks of terrorism and the security of chemical manufacturing facilities; - · the risk of security breaches; - our lack of asset diversification: - our dependence on significant customers; - the potential loss of our transportation cost advantage over our competitors; - our potential inability to successfully implement our business strategies, including the completion of significant capital programs; - our reliance on CVR Energy's senior management team and conflicts of interest they face operating each of CVR Partners, CVR Refining and CVR Energy; - risks relating to our relationships with CVR Energy and CVR Refining; - control of our general partner by CVR Energy; - our ability to continue to license the technology used in our operations; - restrictions in our debt agreements; - changes in our treatment as a partnership for U.S. federal income or state tax purposes; - instability and volatility in the capital and credit markets; - risks, contingencies and uncertainties associated with the announced pending mergers and the timing for the closing of such mergers; - our ability to complete the successful integration of the announced pending mergers into our business and to realize the synergies from such mergers; - · CVR Energy and its affiliates may compete with us following consummation of the announced pending mergers.